-Appendix PD-3: Features of regulatory capital

-For the period ended 30 June 2021
+Appendix PD-3: Features of regulatory capital For the year ended 31 December 2021

-1 Issuer Al Salam Bank, Bahrain 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) SALAM ornique raditation (e.g. deem , rent of bicomborg raditation for private placement) All applicable laws and regulations of the 3 Governing law(s) of the instrument Kingdom of Bahrain Regulatory treatment Transgaom of Barnam 4 Transitional CBB rules Common Equity Tier 1 5 Post-transitional CBB rules Common Equity Tier 1 6 Eligible at solo/group/group & solo Group 7 · Instrument type (types to be specified by each jurisdiction) Common Equity shares BD 241.972 Million 8 Amount recognised in regulatory capital (Currency in mil, as of most recent reporting date) Par value of instrument 9 BD 0.100 10 Accounting classification Shareholders' Equity 11 Original date of issuance 13-Apr-06 12 Perpetual or dated Perpetual 13 Original maturity date No maturity 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount Not applicable 16 Subsequent call dates, if applicable Not applicable l Coupons / dividends 17 Fixed or floating dividend/coupon Dividend as decided by the Shareholders 18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper Not applicable 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non cumulative 23 Convertible or non-convertible Non convertible 24 If convertible, conversion trigger (s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertible into Not applicable 29 If convertible, specify issuer of instrument it converts into Not applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not applicable 32 If write-down, full or partial Not applicable 33 If write-down, permanent or temporary Not applicable 34 If temporary write-down, description of write-up mechanism Not applicable Position in subordination hierarchy in liquidation (specify instrument type immediately senior to 35 instrument) Not applicable 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features Not applicable
+1 Issuer Al Salam Bank B.S.C.
+2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) SALAM All applicable laws and regulations of the 3 Governing law(s) of the instrument Kingdom of Bahrain Regulatory treatment 4 Transitional CBB rules Common Equity Tier 1 5 Post-transitional CBB rules Common Equity Tier 1 6 Eligible at solo/group/group & solo Group 7 Instrument type (types to be specified by each jurisdiction) Common Equity shares 8 Amount recognised in regulatory capital (Currency in mil, as of most recent reporting date) BD 241.972 Million 9 Par value of instrument BD 0.100 10 Accounting classification Shareholders' Equity 11 Original date of issuance 13-Apr-06 12 Perpetual or dated Perpetual 13 Original maturity date No maturity 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount Not applicable 16 Subsequent call dates, if applicable Not applicable Coupons / dividends 17 Fixed or floating dividend/coupon Dividend as decided by the Shareholders 18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper Not applicable 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non cumulative 23 Convertible or non-convertible Non convertible 24 If convertible, conversion trigger (s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertible into Not applicable 29 If convertible, specify issuer of instrument it converts into Not applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not applicable 32 If write-down, full or partial Not applicable 33 If write-down, permanent or temporary Not applicable 34 If temporary write-down, description of write-up mechanism Not applicable Position in subordination hierarchy in liquidation (specify instrument type immediately senior to 35 instrument) Not applicable 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features Not applicable

-Net Stable Funding Ratio (NSFR) Disclosure 30 June 2021
+Net Stable Funding Ratio (NSFR) Disclosure 31 December 2021